zeeshaanahmad/fsnd-p4-conference-central/README.md

 ## Task 4 Explanation
 * ### `getFeaturedSpeaker`
-Gets the memcache entry for featured speaker which is updated when a new session is added and number of sessions of that user are more than 9n
+Gets the memcache entry for featured speaker which is updated when a new session is added and number of sessions of that user are more than one
+This has been implemented using task queue.
+Call to this task queue is made when the session is created.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org